zeek/zeek/doc/install/install.rst

 Using Pre-Built Binary Release Packages
 ---------------------------------------

-See the `bro downloads page`_ for currently supported/targeted platforms for binary releases and for installation instructions.
+See the `downloads page`_ for currently supported/targeted platforms for binary releases and for installation instructions.

 * Linux Packages